oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 # deploy the TLS IngressRoute.
 $ kubectl create -f samples/tls.yaml
 ```
-Now you can access the application on the WLS domain with hostname in HTTP header.
+Now you can access the application on the WLS domain with the hostname in HTTP header.
-The load balancer secure port can be obtained dynamically from the traefik-operator service in the traefik namespace.
+The load balancer secure port can be obtained dynamically from the `traefik-operator` service in the `traefik` namespace.
 ```
 LB_PORT=`kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="websecure")].nodePort}'`
 $ curl -k -H 'host: domain1.org' https://${HOSTNAME}:${LB_PORT}/testwebapp/